-- the student (whether full-time or part-time) must be formally enrolled at the school on Census day; - 2. the student must be enrolled in a year level (other than ungraded students), mode of delivery and student-intake type (gender) that the school is accredited for at that location; - the student must have attended the school for at least 11 days for full-time students (or at least the minimum period for part-time students) between the first day of the school year and Census Day; and - 4. the student must be an Australian citizen, permanent resident, or a person with appropriate resident status.
+- 1. the student (whether full-time or part-time) must be formally enrolled at the school on Census day; - 2. the student must be enrolled in a year level (other than ungraded students), mode of delivery and student-intake type (gender) that the school is accredited for at that location; - 3. the student must have attended the school for at least 11 days for full-time students (or at least the minimum period for part-time students) between the first day of the school year and Census Day (For 2022, the initial five days for full-time students or days that a part-time student is enrolled to attend the school on a part-time basis from 31 January 2022 to 4 February 2022 can be counted as attendance for all students); and - 4. the student must be an Australian citizen, permanent resident, or a person with appropriate resident status.